British Boxing Legend Frank Bruno Opens up to The MALESTROM

 TM: We recently interviewed pundit Steve Bunce who had nothing but warm words for you, and the adoration from your fans has never stopped.
 Has that love played a part in your recovery?

-FB: You know, every day I thank God that the British public seem to remember me.
-I stopped fighting over 20 years ago but still people pay to come to my shows all over Europe they still buy my book and my memorabilia.
+FB: You know, every day I thank God that the British public seems to remember me.
+I stopped fighting over 20 years ago but still, people pay to come to my shows all over Europe they still buy my book and my memorabilia.
 I am humbled and thankful to each person.